DarkBenky/ReadWriteBytes/README.md

 ## TODO

 - [ ] Add UI to each render mode
+ - [ ] render ui in separate buffer as overlay
 - [ ] Init Open Gl
   - [ ] Example Code
   ```c